 Explanation:

-In the above code, we declare the array and a pointer ptr.
-We assign the base address to the variable 'ptr'.
-After assigning the address, we increment the value of the pointer 'ptr'.
-When the pointer is incremented, then 'ptr' will be pointing to the second element of the array.
+In the provided code snippet, an array and a pointer named ptr are initialized.
+The base address is assigned to the variable 'ptr'.
+Following the assignment, we proceed to increment the pointer's value.
+This action results in the pointer 'ptr' pointing to the second element within the array.

 Relational Expressions

-A relational expression is an expression that produces a value of type bool, which can be either true or false.
-It is also known as a boolean expression.
-When arithmetic expressions are used on both sides of the relational operator, arithmetic expressions are evaluated first, and then their results are compared.
+A relational expression is an expression that generates a boolean value, representing either true or false.
+This type of expression is also referred to as a boolean expression.
+When arithmetic expressions are present on each side of the relational operator, the arithmetic expressions are computed initially, followed by a comparison of their outcomes.

 a>b